Exercises for Osteoporosis: Treatment & Prevention

 Healthcare professions were traditionally more hesitant about prescribing higher intensity exercise for those with osteoporosis.
 However fortunately more research is coming out, showing it is not only safe, but also effective in increasing bone density.

-We did discuss the LIFTMOR Trial in our previous article exploring the difference between osteopenia and osteoporosis, however it is such a great trial we will discuss it again!
-The LIFTMOR Trial was published in 2019.
-The study included 101 postmenopausal women with osteopenia or osteoporosis.
+The LIFTMOR Trial was published in 2019 and included 101 postmenopausal women with osteopenia or osteoporosis.
 They were randomised to different exercise programmes over an 8 month period.
 One group participated in a high intensity regime of 5 sets of 5 repetitions of exercises such as squats, deadlifts and overhead shoulder press, as well as jump chin ups with drop landings.
-The weights were kept high throughout (i.e. 80-85% of their 1 repetition maximum).
-This group was compared to a low intensity home based programme of walking, stretching, lunges, calf raises and some upper body exercises.

 At 8 months the women in the higher intensity group showed significant increases in the bone mineral density of the lumbar spine and femoral neck, as well as increased strength and functional measures on performance testing.
 Importantly, no fractures or adverse events were reported throughout the trial.